Make sure you have an administrator privileges on your computer or you haven't deleted some of the crucial files in the installation folder.

 Mozilla began to automatically switch users from 32-bit to 64-bit Firefox and 32-bit to 64-bit Thunderbird, with the update to Firefox version 56.0.1 on October 9, 2017 and with Thunderbird version 68.

-Advanced Password Recovery Suite is 32-bit application so decryption modules for Firefox 64-bit (or Thunderbird 64-bit) could not be loaded and therefore username and password fields are shown blank.
+Our products are 32-bit applications so decryption modules for Firefox 64-bit (or Thunderbird 64-bit) could not be loaded and therefore username and password fields are shown blank.
 Please see How to opt out of 32-bit Firefox migration to 64-bit.

 *If you still need to recover passwords for Firefox 64-bit (or Thunderbird 64-bit), it will require to have a 32-bit decryption modules.
 To find out how to do that please click here